kubernetes/enhancements/keps/sig-apps/4017-pod-index-label/README.md

   - Estimated amount of new objects: (e.g., new Object X for every existing Pod) -->
 New pod label of size 34B plus value of size N where N is the number of digits in the pod ordinal.
-Worst case for N would be the max number of pods per node * max number of nodes.
-Per the docs on [large clusters](https://kubernetes.io/docs/setup/best-practices/cluster-large/) this would be 110 pods/node * 5000 nodes = 550,000 (6 digits).
+Worst case for N would be the max number of pods per cluster.
+Per the docs on [large clusters](https://kubernetes.io/docs/setup/best-practices/cluster-large/) this is 150,000 (6 digits).
 So max label size would be 34 + 6 = 40B.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?